Quantum circuits

 Output:

-Here is another example of a quantum circuit, this time with two qubits:
+Here's another example of a quantum circuit, this time with two qubits:

 Qiskit's qubit ordering convention for circuits

 In Qiskit, the topmost qubit in a circuit diagram has index and corresponds to the rightmost position in a tuple of qubits (or in a string, Cartesian product, or tensor product corresponding to this tuple).
 The second-from-top qubit has index and corresponds to the position second-from-right in a tuple, and so on, down to the bottommost qubit, which has the highest index, and corresponds to the leftmost position in a tuple.

-In particular, Qiskit's default names for the qubits in an -qubit circuit are represented by the -tuple with being the qubit on the top and on the bottom in quantum circuit diagrams.
+Please be aware that this is a reversal of a more common convention for ordering qubits in circuits, and is a frequent source of confusion.
 Further information on this ordering convention can be found on the Bit-ordering in Qiskit documentation page.

-Thus, our interpretation of the circuit above is that it describes an operation on a pair of qubits — and if the input to the circuit is a quantum state then this means that the lower qubit starts in the state and the upper qubit starts in the state To understand what the circuit does, we can go from left to right through its operations.
+Although we sometimes deviate from the specific default names used for qubits by Qiskit, we will always follow the ordering convention described above when interpreting circuit diagrams throughout this course.
+Thus, our interpretation of the circuit above is that it describes an operation on a pair of qubits If the input to the circuit is a quantum state for instance, then this means that the lower qubit starts in the state and the upper qubit starts in the state

 The first operation is a Hadamard operation on :